YasiTL/YasiTL/README.md

 <p align="center"><img src="https://github.com/YasiTL/YasiTL/blob/master/yasamanmostheader.png"/></div>

-## Hi, I am Yasaman but since you're here, you can call me Yasi ✨
+### Hi, I am Yasaman!
+But since you're here, you can call me Yasi ✨

 ### About me
 I am a 2nd year computer science student at Illinois Institute of Technology.
-I am really passionate about developing technology that positively impacts lots of people.
-I am constantly seeking the next challenge and people I can help rise with me.
+I am passionate about developing technology that will leave a lasting mark on the communities I love.
+I am always seeking the next challenge and always looking for people I can help rise with me.

 ### 👪 Communities I am involved in...
 * Association for Computing Machinery & ACM's women in computing (ACM-W)